lucky-wolf/DW2-XL/README.md

 - Added Strike Craft root technology that offers Fighter I and Bomber I for everyone
 - Added Maxos Blaster [M] at T2
 - DLC special government startup events will now trigger for all races (if you allow non-cannon governments at game startup)
-- Added some more fun touches to governments
+- Added some more fun touches to initial government events
 - Increased fighter reactor output (was a bit low)
 - Fixed Gizurean start events (were never firing - vanilla bug)
 - Fixed missing image for Quameno "Maze Pirates" quest line